sgoldenlab/simba/docs/plotly_dash.md

 ### PART 1: Generating a SimBA Dashboard file and opening the Dashboard

 1. To open the SimBA Dashboard, we first need to create a single *collated* dashboard dataset file in SimBA.
-This single dashboard file is ahighly compressed [HDF dataframe container](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) that contains all your data that we want to be able to play around with within our Plotly dashboard.
+This single dashboard file is a highly compressed [HDF dataframe container](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) that contains all your data that we can play around with using our Plotly dashboard.

->Note: This dataframe container also provides an efficient way of sharing data, and can be opened in SimBA at any location without any other project files being required.
+>Note: This dataframe container also provides an efficient way of sharing data, and can be opened in SimBA at any location without requiring any other project files.

 2. To generate this file, begin by loading your project in SimBA.
 In the main SimBA console window, click on `File` and `Load project`.
 In the **[Load Project]** window, click on `Browse File` and select the `project_config.ini` that belongs to your project, and then click `Load Project`.